British Satellite Broadcasting: Location

+Marco Polo House was BSB's headquarters from 1989.

 Marco Polo House (originally stylised as "Marcopolo") was a large marble-effect, glass-clad office building at 346 Queenstown Road, facing Battersea Park in the London Borough of Wandsworth.
 It was built in 1987–1988 and completed in 1989 by Peter Argyrou Associates at a cost of £26 million.

-The headquarters were vacated, leading to redundancy for most BSB staff with only a few moving to work at Sky Television's studios in Isleworth.
+The headquarters were vacated, leading to redundancy for most BSB staff, with only a few moving to work at Sky Television's studios in Isleworth.
 The building was retained by the new company and from 1 October 1993 became the home of shopping channel QVC when its British version launched.
-Broadcasting platform ITV Digital also moved into part of the building as part of the settlement that saw Sky forced out of the original company before went into administration on 27 March 2002.
+Broadcasting platform ITV Digital also moved into part of the building as part of the settlement that saw Sky forced out of the original company before it went into administration on 27 March 2002.

-The building was demolished in March 2014; it has been replaced by several blocks of luxury apartments.
+The building was demolished in March 2014 and replaced by several blocks of luxury apartments.